 If individuals regularly engage in avoidance, they have fewer opportunities to develop effective coping skills for managing distressing feelings, thoughts, and memories.
 As a result, symptoms of PTSD may persist.
 When struggling with PTSD, regularly avoiding triggers and stressors may worsen the impact of trauma and an individual’s ability to function.

-While avoidance may seem to work in the short-term, avoidance can cause long-term struggles.
-If you, or someone you know, are experiencing PTSD, then it is important that you speak to a licensed therapist, counselor, medication management provider, or another mental health professional for advice and treatment.
+While avoidance may seem to work in the short term, avoidance can cause long-term struggles.
+If you or someone you know is experiencing PTSD, it’s important to speak to a licensed therapist, counselor, medication management provider, or another mental health professional for advice and treatment.

 Reach out to us to learn more about trauma treatment at Mindful Mental and Behavioral Health PLLC.